Bgabri/Themulator/README.md

     download
         Starts an interface to login and download files from Themis. run
-        Compiles and runs the program with the given options.
+        Compiles and runs the program with the given option. interpret
+        interpret the program with the given option.
 Options:
     --help, -h
         Display this information
     --compiler, -c
-        The compiler to use
+        The compiler or interpreter to use
     --compiler-flags, -f
         The flags to pass to the compiler
     --dry-run, -d